chdao/FanControl.GalahadII/README.md

 # FanControl LianLi GA II AIO Plugin

-This plugin allows FanControl to read the coolant temperature from your LianLi GA II AIO cooler.
+This plugin allows FanControl to read the coolant temperature from your LianLi Galahad II AIO cooler.

 ## Requirements